ibexa/documentation-developer/docs/ibexa_products/experience.md

 ## Capabilities and benefits

-With [[= product_name_exp =]] you focus can on the customers and treat each of them as a VIP.
+With [[= product_name_exp =]] you can focus on the customers and treat each of them as a VIP.
-It has everything you need to offer a transformative digital experience, from developing new websites, portals, eye-catching landing pages, and personalized product suggestions to managing SEO strategies across several locations.
+It has everything you need to offer a transformative digital experience, from developing new websites, portals, eye-catching landing pages, and personalized product suggestions, to managing SEO strategies across several locations.

 ### Core features